MintTee/Stockpile/Documentation.md

 **Examples**

 `move_item(inventories.input, inventories.storage)`
-- Transfers all the items from the inventory group "input" to the inventory group "storage".
+- Transfers all the items from the inventory group(unit) "input" to the inventory unit "storage".

 `move_item(inventories.storage, inventories.output, "arrow")`
-- Transfers all item matching "arrow" in their id (minecraft:arrow, minecraft:tipped_arrow...) from the inventory group "storage" to the inventory group "output".
+- Transfers all item matching "arrow" in their id (minecraft:arrow, minecraft:tipped_arrow...) from the inventory unit "storage" to the inventory unit "output".

 `move_item({"minecraft:chest_20", "minecraft:chest_21"}, {"minecraft:barrel_15"}, _, 10, "Sharpness")`
 - Transfers up to 10 items matching "Sharpness" in their nbt from chest #20 and #21 to barrel #15.